 Unless an obviously problematic trade mark is identified during examination, it is rarely worth the time and cost of responding.
 Instead, we typically recommend that applicants allow their application to continue, and deal with any third party challenges during the opposition period as and if they arise.

 As a general rule, and assuming no examination objections or third party challenges, a UK application will reach the point of registration more quickly than an EU application, due to generally faster examination and a shorter opposition period.
-In theory, a UK application could be granted registration within 5-6 months.
+In practice, a UK application is often granted registration within 3-4 months.

 5. Opposition period